- Training Events

-Can a nurse, esthetician, physician assistant (PA) or nurse practitioner (NP) own a med spa by employing a medical director?
+Can a nurse, esthetician, physician assistant or nurse practitioner own a med spa by employing a medical director?

 What about physician assistants and nurse practitioners – can they see new patients or must it always be a physician?

-The information and answers contained in these frequently asked questions provide a general guide to certain laws that apply to "medical spas" in this particular state.
-The information contained on this site is for general reference only.
+Disclaimer: The information and answers contained in these frequently asked questions provide a general guide to certain laws that apply to "medical spas" in this particular state.
+The information on this site is for general reference only and accuracy cannot be guaranteed, as medical spa legalities and regulations change very frequently.
 This information is not intended to provide legal advice, and it should not be relied upon as legal advice.
 This information is not intended to create, and receipt of it does not constitute, an attorney-client relationship.
 Readers: You should not act upon this information without seeking knowledgeable legal counsel that takes the laws of your jurisdiction into account.
 All uses of the content of this site, other than personal uses, are prohibited.

 AmSpa's legal summaries are powered by ByrdAdatto, a business and healthcare law firm with an aesthetics practice that spans the United States.
 If you need additional legal counsel for any matters concerning your medical spa or medical aesthetic practice contact ByrdAdatto.